 - ½ cup all-purpose flour

 - 1 tablespoon fresh chopped basil

-- Layer zucchini in a single layer in a colander or fine mesh strainer.
-Sprinkle with 1/2 teaspoon salt and toss to combine.
+- Layer shredded zucchini in a single layer in a colander or fine mesh strainer.
+Sprinkle with ½ teaspoon salt and toss to combine.
 Let rest for 10 minutes.
 After 10 minutes, pat with a paper towel or clean hands to push excess water through the strainer.

-- In a medium mixing bowl, stir together all ingredients EXCEPT olive oil, until a batter forms.
+- In a medium mixing bowl, stir together all ingredients except olive oil (zucchini, ¼ teaspoon salt, thawed corn, minced garlic, all-purpose flour, paprika, black pepper, basil, whisked egg), until a wet batter forms.
 Let rest for 5 minutes.

-- Meanwhile, heat 1 tablespoon olive oil in a large skillet over medium heat.
-Use an ice cream or cookie scoop to portion out fritters onto the hot oil (or use a 1/4 cup measure if you don't have a scoop).
+- Meanwhile, heat a large non-stick skillet over medium heat.
+Add 1 tablespoon olive oil or enough to coat the bottom of the pan.
+Once hot, use an ice cream or cookie scoop to portion out fritters onto the hot oil (or use a ¼ cup measure if you don't have a scoop).
 Pat the fritters with the back of a spatula to flatten.

 - Cook until browned (about 2-3 minutes), then flip and cook the other side until browned.
 Don't flip until one side is truly browned or the fritters may not hold together.

 - Enjoy immediately.
 Top with your choice of dairy or vegan sour cream or Greek yogurt.
 Sprinkle with additional paprika and basil for serving.